Cane Hill Hospital: Fires and demolition

 Demolition of Cane Hill started in March 2008 and was completed by the end of 2010.
 Only the chapel, administration building and water tower remained.

 Cane Hill suffered numerous arson attacks between 2000 and 2002 resulting in the destruction of the Main Hall, Blocks C and V and heavy damage to other derelict buildings.
-Often the fires required multiple fire brigades to extinquish.
+Often the fires required multiple fire brigades to extinguish.
 Forty-three fire engines from 11 fire brigades responded to an attack in September 2001, and 100 fire fighters responded to a later attack in April 2002.
 The repeated incidents of arson prompted an increase in security on the site and construction of a barbed wire fence.

 On 13 November 2010 a fire took hold in the administration block and went on to destroy all but the front facade of the building.
 The fire also destroyed the iconic clock tower.
 At about midnight, firefighters saw the clocktower crash to the ground in the blaze.
 The fire had been started in the basement of the building, draughting its way up through the ground and first floors before finally destroying the roof.